Inside St John's Church

 Click to go back >>>

-Refreshments, Books, Guided Tours.
+Refreshments, Books, Guided Tours

 Minstrels Court

-In 2008 the ancient tradition of granting minstrels in Cheshire licence to play their instruments was reinstated, with the blessing of Prince Charles.
+The ancient tradition of granting minstrels in Cheshire licence to play their instruments was reinstated, with the blessing of Prince Charles.

 http://en.wikipedia.org/wiki/St_John_the_Baptist's_Church,_Chester